jdhoek/inkscape-isometric-projection/README.md

 Inkscape, please use [v1.2](../../tree/v1.2).*

-This [Inkscape](https://inkscape.org) extension transforms objects drawn on a two-dimensional plane to an isometric projection.
+This [Inkscape](https://inkscape.org) extension transforms objects drawn on a two-dimensional plane to an isometric or dimetric projection.

 Inkscape provides an [axonometric grid](https://en.wikipedia.org/wiki/Axonometric_projection) that by default is